 To understand how different rest-pause is, let me first explain how a traditional exercise is performed.
 I'll use bicep curls as an example.

 The typical way of doing bicep curls is by performing 8-12 reps while keeping the bicep muscle constantly under tension.
 Once completed, it's called a set.
 You would then rest for approximately 1 minute.
-After the break you go back and do it again, two to three more times.
-After you've completed three or four sets you move onto the next exercise.
+After the break, you go back and do it again, two to three more times.
+After you've completed three or four sets, you move onto the next exercise.

 Rest-pause training is much more intense.
 There are two commonly accepted ways of doing it, so I'll describe them both.

 Version One: You start with a much heavier weight than normal.
-If you're familiar with weight training terms, it's called your one-rep-max.
+If you're familiar with weight training terms, it's called your one rep max.
 (That's the maximum amount of weight you can lift, one time.)
-You perform one rep with that one-rep-max weight.
+You perform one rep with that one rep max weight.
 Then you rest for 10-15 seconds before doing it again.
 You continue this cycle, doing one rep, waiting 10-15 seconds and doing another one, until your muscles fail.

-Rest-pause changes things three important ways.
+Rest-pause changes things in three important ways.

 - You start with a heavier weight load than normal.
 When you move more weight, your muscles are stressed more and grow.
 Just the fact that rest-pause requires you move more weight can shock your muscles into greater growth.

 - You perform each set until failure.
-In traditional muscle building exercises you have a specific number of reps you're trying to achieve.
-In rest-pause you keep going until your muscles simply do not allow you to move the weight any more.
+In traditional muscle building exercises, you have a specific number of reps you're trying to achieve.
+In rest-pause, you keep going until your muscles simply do not allow you to move the weight anymore.

 Here's how it works.

 Under normal circumstances, when you're performing an exercise, muscles become inflamed.
 That inflammation creates a burning sensation in the muscle that eventually forces you to stop.
-Most people don't stop because their muscles can't handle it anymore; they stop because of the burning sensation the inflammation gives them.
+Most people don't stop because their muscles can't handle it anymore; they quit because of the burning sensation the inflammation gives them.

 What rest-pause does is give you a few seconds to wait for the inflammation "burn" to subside so you can push those muscles even further.
 Essentially you're now working to muscle failure, not just inflammation failure.

 Rest-pause training is NOT a powerlifting program.
-Powerlifters do train with heavier weights and one-rep sets, but they also take 3-5 minute breaks between each set.
-With rest-pause the longest break lasts for 15 seconds.
+Powerlifters do train with heavier weights and one rep sets, but they also take 3-5 minute breaks between each set.
+With rest-pause, the longest break lasts for 15 seconds.